lsethi-xoriant/PlayaPlanner/README.md

 -Built using Rails, Coffeescript, and AngularJS
 -Allows for guest users to make lists and save info later by creating an account
--Common camping necessities are pre-populated from CSV.
+-Common camping necessities are pre-populated from CSV
+-Uses Prawn to generate printable version of list (pdf)

 ###To Do
 -Emailing & sharing packing lists